-- Predicting playing strength and match making - Which teams should compete against each other? => dependent on playing strength and attendance of players - How are new teams ranked? - How should the player ranking be modified after the game? - Analysis of character classes and units - Is the choice of faction or class a deciding factor for success? - What are the reasons behind this observation? => dependent on game-situations and player skill - What kinds of players are there? - Which players are most profitable? - What are specific player groups' needs? - Which kind of players are necessary for sustainable success of the game?
+- Predicting player skill and match making - Which teams should compete against each other? => dependent on the skill level and the players currently queuing - How are new teams ranked? - How should the player ranking be modified after the game? - Analysis of character classes and units - Is the choice of faction or class a deciding factor for success? - What are the reasons behind this observation? => dependent on game-situations and player skill - What kinds of players are there? - Which players are most profitable? - What are specific player groups' needs? - Which kind of players are necessary for sustainable success of the game?